CIRED/cired.digital/data/README.md

-# cired.digital/code/data directory organization
+# cired.digital/data directory organization

-Raw and processed data.
+CIRED publications data at various stages of cooking.
+The directory follows a lifecycle-oriented approach.
-Contents not versionned in the git.
+Contents not versioned in git.

-## raw
+## source

-For the downloaded files
+Original files downloaded from various sources:

 **hal** contains contents automatically downloaded from HAL, along with metadata.

-**inari_data_CIRED_numerisation_zotero_www** contains a read-only copy of pre-1998 publications, scanned OCRed.
+**inari_data_CIRED_numerisation_zotero_www** contains a read-only copy of pre-1998 publications, scanned and OCRed.
 Remains to be processed.

-**inari_recueil_50ans_CIRED** will contain the selected most representative articles.
+Note: This package includes documents with LEESU in the filename that are not relevant to CIRED.

+**inari_recueil_50ans_CIRED** contains the collection of articles selected fifteen years ago by CIRED members as representative works, then refined into the 50th anniversary collection.

-## processed
+## prepared

+Processed versions of source data ready for the RAG system:

+- Extracted text from PDFs (some is already available in HF dataset)
+- Text chunks, enriched
+- Metadata normalization

-Nothing at the moment.
-To start the project, focus on using the HAL collection to setup the proof of concept.
-We can always push the manually downloaded archives later.
+*Currently empty.* Initial project focus is on the HAL collection for proof of concept.

-Ideally the manually downloaded archives should not exist.
-They should be sent into HAL.

-Nothing at the moment.
-But there will be a need to smart deduplicate, the files are properly named and organized.

-We should look if ENPC did anything to the data that is not on inari.
-Since zotero is mentionned there may be metadata indexing somewhere.
+## active

+Live operational data for the running chatbot:

+- Docker volume contents
+- Database files with  generated embeddings and vector indexes
+- Search indexes
+- Active caches

+*Managed by Docker containers.*

+## archived

+Timestamped snapshots of the active system state:

+- Used for backup and recovery
+- Used for deployment in production and rollback
+- Version history of the system state

+*Created by snapshot scripts for deployment.*

 ---

+## Implementation Notes:

+### Deduplication Strategy
+We need smart deduplication since some documents appear in multiple source collections with different filenames.

+### Pre-1998 Archives
+The manually scanned archives should ideally be uploaded to HAL rather than processed separately.

+### ENPC Processing
+We should investigate if École des Ponts et Chaussées applied any processing to the inari data, particularly metadata indexing via Zotero.

+---

-## Note:
+## Source Note:

 From:	Pottier Antonin <antonin.pottier@ehess.fr>
 To:	Minh Ha Duong <minh@haduong.com>